ellackane18/MSI_theory/README.md

 Example inputs for regular master equation calculations (example_ch3oh.py) and direct abstraction reactions (abstraction_example_h2+o2.py) are provided.
 To run the code, modify the example input according to your system and the execute using Python.

+#### Acknowledgement
+The authors gratefully acknowledge support from the Department of Energy Gas Phase Chemical Physics program (DE-SC0019487).